 This Contract Document, as supplemented by agreements (Port Supplements and Working Rules) for the various port areas covered hereby, shall apply to all employees who are employed by the members of the Association to perform work covered herein.
 It is the intent of this Contract Document to preserve the existing work of such employees.
+(See Addenda, Framework for Special Agreement on Application of Technologies and Preservation of Marine Clerk Jurisdiction, page 180).

-- 1.1 Within the states of California, Oregon and Washington, all clerks' work covered by this Contract Document is assigned to clerks with the exceptions and enlargements set forth in this Section 1. - 1.11 This Contract Document covers clerks' work with respect to the movement of outbound cargo only from the time it enters a dock and comes under the control of any terminal, stevedore, agent or vessel operator covered by this Contract Document and covers movement of inbound cargo only so long as it is at a dock and under the control of any vessel operator, agent, stevedore or terminal covered by this Contract Document.
+1.1 Within the states of California, Oregon and Washington, all clerks' work covered by this Contract Document is assigned to clerks with the exceptions and enlargements set forth in this Section 1.

+1.11 This Contract Document covers clerks' work with respect to the movement of outbound cargo only from the time it enters a dock and comes under the control of any terminal, stevedore, agent or vessel operator covered by this Contract Document and covers movement of inbound cargo only so long as it is at a dock and under the control of any vessel operator, agent, stevedore or terminal covered by this Contract Document.
 In instances where an employer asserts it had no control of the movement of the cargo in question, the responsibility of proving such lack of control shall be upon the employer.

-- 1.12 When an employer desires to have clerks' work performed in the dock area, clerks shall be employed to do it. - 1.13 Documentation work performed by clerks as of July 1, 1978 shall continue to be performed by clerks.
+1.12 When an employer desires to have clerks' work performed in the dock area, clerks shall be employed to do it.

+1.13 Documentation work performed by clerks as of July 1, 1978 shall continue to be performed by clerks.
 In the event that new documents are developed which replace existing documents, then clerks shall be assigned to perform work on such new documentation.
 If computer remote terminals, electronic or mechanical devices are introduced to replace existing or new documentation, then clerks shall be assigned to perform work on such new equipment for that portion of the work which is recognized as being covered by Section 1.
-In any event, such work shall not be assigned to non-clerks off dock. - 1.131 When any work described in Section 1 is performed by computer remote terminals, electronic, or mechanical devices, the necessary operation of such devices shall be performed by clerks for only the portion of the work which is recognized as being covered by Section 1.
-The intent is to preserve the traditional work of clerks as provided by the Agreement. - 1.2 Clerks' work is described in this Section 1.2: - 1.21 The Employers have the sole right to determine whether or not work covered by this Contract Document and the clerks' Port Supplement and Working Rules should be performed.
+In any event, such work shall not be assigned to non-clerks off dock.
+(See Addenda, Framework for Special Agreement on Application of Technologies and Preservation of Marine Clerk Jurisdiction, page 180).

+1.131 When any work described in Section 1 is performed by computer remote terminals, electronic, or mechanical devices, the necessary operation of such devices shall be performed by clerks for only the portion of the work which is recognized as being covered by Section 1.
+The intent is to preserve the traditional work of clerks as provided by the Agreement.
+(See Addenda, Framework for Special Agreement on Application of Technologies and Preservation of Marine Clerk Jurisdiction, page 180).

+1.2 Clerks' work is described in this Section 1.2:

+1.21 The Employers have the sole right to determine whether or not work covered by this Contract Document and the clerks' Port Supplement and Working Rules should be performed.
 The mere fact that this Contract Document and the clerks' Port Supplements and Working Rules contain wage classifications, job titles or definitions shall not be construed to require the employment of men in such categories.